-If you have ever bought anything on Amazon, you have probably noticed the bullet points below the images and shipping information on a product page.
+If you’ve ever bought anything on Amazon, you have probably noticed the bullet points near the image on a product page.
 These Amazon bullet points are the second attribute that customers read when looking at your product listing and play a major role in their buying decisions.

 General bullet point rules